 Perhaps the most daring claim of the Niche Zero coffee grinder is the claim from which its name originates.
-Before considering how well it meets its claims, it is important to realise what zero retention means.
-In most burr grinders (commercial and domestic), there are a small amount of ground coffee that is left either in the grinding chamber or the grinds spout.
-For this reason it is customary when dialing in for espresso to ‘purge’ the grinder after each grind size change.
-This gets rid of the old size grinds that are stuck in the grinder, so that only the new particle size comes out.
+Before considering how well it meets its claims, it is important to realize what zero retention means.
+In most burr grinders (commercial and domestic), there is a small amount of ground coffee that is left either in the grinding chamber or the grinds spout.
+For this reason, it is customary when dialing in for espresso to ‘purge’ the grinder after each grind size change.
+This gets rid of the old-size grinds that are stuck in the grinder so that only the new particle size comes out.
 Zero retention means no (or more accurately very little) coffee grinds are retained in the grinder between uses.

 This is of particular advantage for the home coffee brewer.
-In a commercial setting, that many pounds of coffee are used per day that the amount of grinds purged is nominal.
+In a commercial setting, that many pounds of coffee is used per day that the amount of grinds purged is nominal.
 However for the home brewer, if you get a 250g bag of geisha beans, you can waste half the packet before you have even found the correct grind size.
 Zero retention means zero purging.
-And zero purging means dialing in beans is a dream and waste free.
+And zero purging means dialing in beans is a dream and waste-free.

 It also means that switching between brewing methods is amazingly simple.
 Because you have zero grind retention, you can grind extremely fine for espresso and then simply change the setting and grind far coarser for Aeropress without any issues or beans wasted.
 In fact, this was the primary reason that I ended up buying the Niche Zero.
 Because I typically have an espresso in the morning and then a V60 or Aeropress or two in the afternoon.
 Previous to this I was using the Rancilio Rocky as an espresso grinder and the Aergrind by Knock for soft brews.